microsoft/MicrosoftAzureCloudHSM/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

 # Support

-## How to file issues and get help
+## How do I file production support incidents or get help?

+All production incident support tickets for Azure Cloud HSM should be submitted through the Azure Portal under Help+Support.

-This project uses GitHub Issues to track bugs and feature requests.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+The Azure Cloud HSM SDK uses GitHub issues solely for tracking bugs and feature requests specific to the SDK.
+It does not handle production live site support incidents.
+To avoid duplicates, please search existing issues before creating a new one.
+For new issues, submit your bug report or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+For help and questions about onboarding to Azure Cloud HSM or the Azure Cloud HSM SDK, please contact your Microsoft Account Manager.
+If you do not have an assigned Account Manager, please contact Microsoft Support.

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for the Azure Cloud HSM SDK are limited to the resources listed above.